 However, the colonists were only carrying on the Calvinist Protestant tradition of designating special public days of thanksgiving for the blessings of the Almighty.

-The roots of Canadian Thanksgiving Day is linked to French settlers when they came to the New France in the 17th century.
-They celebrated their successful harvests and this became cultural ritual with the passage of time.
+The roots of Canadian Thanksgiving Day are linked to French settlers when they came to New France in the 17th century.
+They celebrated their successful harvests and this became a cultural ritual with time.

-In many parts of the world people do celebrate this type of festivals when harvest occurs and praise and thank to God for all His blessings, delights and ease in life.
+In many parts of the world people do celebrate this type of festival when harvest occurs and praise and thankfulness to God for all His blessings, delights and ease in life.

 Thanksgiving Day: Poems of Thanksgiving: